Taken from the Rough Guide to Southeast Asia on a Budget Dropdown content, these are our top 11 tips for backpacking Southeast Asia.

 In short, there is enough here to keep anyone hooked for months.
 Here’s our advice for getting the most out of backpacking Southeast Asia for the first time.

 Southeast Asia sits entirely within the tropics and so is broadly characterized by a hot and humid climate that varies little throughout the year, except during the two annual monsoons.
-Bear in mind, however, that each country has myriad microclimates; for more detail see our “when to go” pages for Cambodia, Indonesia, Laos, Malaysia, Myanmar (Burma), the Philippines, Thailand and Vietnam.
+Bear in mind, however, that each country has myriad microclimates; for more detail see our “when to go” pages for Cambodia Dropdown content, Indonesia Dropdown content, Laos Dropdown content, Malaysia Dropdown content, Myanmar (Burma) Dropdown content, the Philippines Dropdown content, Thailand Dropdown content and Vietnam Dropdown content.

 Though Southeast Asia has long been on the travellers’ trail, it doesn’t take too much to get off the beaten track – whether it’s to discover that perfect beach or to delve into the lush surrounds of the rainforest.
-Think about visiting the overlooked city of Battambang in Cambodia, taking the railroad less travelled in Thailand or exploring Myanmar’s unspoiled southern coast.
+Think about visiting the overlooked city of Battambang Dropdown content in Cambodia, taking the railroad less travelled Dropdown content in Thailand or exploring Myanmar's unspoiled southern coast Dropdown content.

 This is the home of the world’s tastiest cuisines, and the really good news is that the cheapest is often the best, with markets and roadside hawkers unbeatable places to try the many local specialities.
 Night markets, in particular, are great for tasting different dishes at extremely low prices – sizzling woks full of frying noodles, swirling clouds of spice-infused smoke and rows of glistening fried insects all make for an unforgettable gastronomic experience.